d-run/drun-docs/docs/zh/docs/en/index.md

 1. After successful registration, you will return to the login page, enter your username or email, and log in to your account.

-You can now start purchasing computing power.
+You can now start purchasing computing resource.

 ![market](./images/regis01.png)